 What’s the goal of the project?

-Our goal is archiving the music of the 16-bit console era with the highest quality possible reproduced by original hardware (no emulators!) and recorded with top notch quality.
+Our goal is archiving the music of the 16-bit console era reproduced by original hardware (no emulators!) and recorded through professional audio recording equipment to bring you the best quality videogame soundtracks with with the highest accuracy.

 Because one day all our dearest old consoles might die and we won’t have the possibility of listening to the original soundtracks of our beloved games anymore in their original form.